pikeamus/Dataquest_projects/README.md

 ## House Price Prediction - WIP
 Example of using linear regression modelling to predict sale prices of houses.
 Demonstrates feature transformation (creating dummies for nominals, dealing with nulls, mapping ordinal strings), feature selection and using cross validation for generating error metrics.
-WIP status: 40% complete.
-Moving on to feature selection.
+WIP status: About 75% complete, perhaps more.
+Now achieving an average root mean squared error below 30k when cross validating the train set.
+Haven't yet tested on the clean test set.